Upcoming Breakfast Briefings

 The presentation will cover the following topics:

 - Regime change, Pyongyang: how does Kim Jong-un differ from his father Kim Jong-il?
+Might events in Zimbabwe worry him?

-- Can fresh diplomacy resolve the crisis and on what basis might dialogue resume?
+- Can fresh diplomacy resolve the crisis, and on what basis might dialogue resume?

 Aidan Foster-Carter – is Honorary Senior Research Fellow in Sociology and Modern Korea at Leeds University.
 His interest in North Korea dates back to 1968.
 Since 1997 he has been a full-time analyst and consultant on Korea: writing, lecturing and broadcasting on political, economic and security issues in both Koreas for academic, business and policy audiences in the UK and worldwide.